 - Foreign Language: Since globalization in business is becoming increasingly prevalent, proficiency in a foreign language is a beneficial skill to have, particularly for students interested in international business.

-Potential Career Opportunities for Individuals with a Bachelor’s Degree in Business Administration
+What Could I do with a Bachelor’s Degree in Business Administration

 Though some business career opportunities are available to associate degree holders, employers typically require candidates to have at least a bachelor’s degree for entry-level employment.